Letters from Albert Charles Cox to his mother, 1915-1916 - Part 10

 get absolutely incapable.
 Arguments are very much in

-evidence, with the inevitable occasional small scrap
+evidence, with the inevitable occasional small scrap,

-but then pals soon separate them.
+but their pals soon separate them.

 we can enjoy ourselves on my return.